by Collyn Rivers

 The maximum caravan weight safe to tow depends on what tows it.
 This article by Collyn Rivers explains why – and how to know what it is.

-In earlier times, caravan weight safe to tow was assumed to be about that or less than the towing vehicle.
-But most caravans then were 3.5 to 4 metres long, weighed 900-1200 kg, and rarely towed above 80 km/h.
-Where that length and weight still applies, such trailer/tow vehicle weight remains fine.
-It is true of (sanely laden) camper trailers.
+In earlier times, what caravans were considered safe to tow was based on their weight relative to that of the towing vehicle.
+That, however, was in an era when most new caravans were four or so metres long, weighed 1200-1500 kg (2650-3300 lb), and rarely towed above 80 km/h.
+Where that length and weight still applies, such trailer/tow vehicle weight ratio remains fine.
+It is true, for example of (sanely laden) camper trailers.

-With caravans longer than 4 metres, the maximum caravan weight safe to tow is more complex.
-With these, limiting weight largely relates to where the weight is distributed along the caravan’s length.
+With caravans longer than 4 metres, the limiting weight largely relates to where the weight is distributed.
+If over 6 metres that weight distribution is critical.
 This applies both to design and loading.

 Caravan weight safe to tow – why this matters